Commodore 64 Shoot 'em up Catalogue

 Zaxxon Commodore 64 1984

-Sega's Zaxxon coinop of 1982 was ported to C64 by Sega Enterprises Inc. in 1984.
-Zaxxon is an isometric shoot 'em up that features 4-way movement.
+Synapse ported Sega's Zaxxon coinop of 1982 to the Commodore 64 in 1984.
+Zaxxon is an isometric shoot 'em up that features 4-way movement and 1-way fire.
+Zaxxon employs verticality and an altimeter.
+C64 Zaxxon was programmed by Peter Adams.

 1985 Commodore 64 Shoot 'em ups